 - Peel and then cut the bigger potatoes into large triangle shapes.
 It is how my mother made them and something that I cannot change but feel free to mix the shapes up.

 - I then parboil them covered in plenty of water in a large saucepan.
 I do this until they are seriously soft around the edges.
 This takes about 8 minutes on a medium heat.
+Just think really, really fluffy around the edges.
+The fluffier they are the crispier they will be baby.

 - Drain the potatoes carefully in a colander and leave for 5 minutes to lose most of the steam.